1. Global mobility is the seamless operation of a company and its workforce across international borders.

 - Withholding for social security and other benefits required by the home and host countries

 - Employment of tax specialists to ensure your business gets the best tax arrangement

 Compensation is critical to your global mobility strategy.
 With a clear compensation structure, your employees will know what they can expect when they move to a new country—and feel excited about the prospect.

 When determining the compensation structure for your global employees, there are a lot of factors to keep in mind.
 These include:

 - Host country cost-of-living, housing, and schooling costs

 - Host country relocation packages (including travel compensation, house sale assistance, and host country housing fees)

 - Potential promotions and pay raises associated with new foreign roles

 Talent Acclimation & Retention

 A lot of acclimation comes down to thorough cultural education.
+This is otherwise known as ‘global fluency‘.
 Among other things, you’ll want your global employees to: